Xubuntu/wiki.xubuntu.org/content/marketing/projects/magazine2013.md

 ---

-We were recently approached by Sonny Gaviola who is seeking to publish a special edition of their magazine and writes: \"I have an idea to make a special part (with its own layout) of this issue, devoted to Xubuntu.
+We were recently approached by Sonny Gaviola who is seeking to publish a special edition of their magazine and writes: "I have an idea to make a special part (with its own layout) of this issue, devoted to Xubuntu.
 It would be a guide for people already familiar with Linux, and trying to choose proper distribution for their needs.
-We would show Xubuntu advantages and greatest application working in Xfce environment.\"
+We would show Xubuntu advantages and greatest application working in Xfce environment."

-Since it\'s targeted at existing users, he explained that articles can be \"from installation and configuration, through applications presentations up to advanced issues (like performance tuning and security).\"
+Since it's targeted at existing users, he explained that articles can be "from installation and configuration, through applications presentations up to advanced issues (like performance tuning and security)."

 **Update (26 Mar):** Just got notes back from the magazine editor, we can begin writing!
 Each article should be 2 to 8 printed pages, each